Excel2TXF - Specific Broker Instructions

 2. Click on "Report Management" and then "Tax Forms".

-4. Select "MS Excel" as the download format.
+4. Select appropriate year and choose "CSV" as the download format.

-Note: IB already combines the quantity with the description into a single column, so you'll just leave the quantity column box on the user form blank (see the
+Note: IB already combines the quantity with the description into a single column, so you'll just leave the quantity column box on the user form blank.
+Also, you'll need to run the program separately on each section of the worksheet, which correspond to the various Form 8949 versions.

 That's it!
 Now you're ready to run the Excel2TXF software to create the .TXF file for your tax software.